-- What is your name and the name of your organization(s)? - What are 1-2 key things about your current work (local, state and national) on budgeting, revenues and spending priorities that you can share with the group? - How do you think these can be/are tied to the federal budget?
+- What is your name and the name of your organization/union? - What are 1-2 key things the group should know about your current work (local, state and national)?

-Understanding Federal Budget Priorities [Time: 90 minutes]
+Understanding Federal Budget Priorities, Part I[Time: 45 minutes]

 - Large copy of blank "Where Your Federal Income Tax Dollar Went" (small version, found in Appendix.
-Note: you will need to enlarge in copy shop.) - Handouts of "Where Your Federal Income Tax Dollar Went" (found in Appendix)

-- Round stickers in groups of 20 to be posted on the graph - "If Paychecks Could Talk" Video (available on NPP's YouTube page) - Handouts of National Priorities Project's Budget Categories (found in Training Materials) - Computer and internet capability - Butcher paper - Markers
+Note: you will need to enlarge in copy shop.) - Handouts of "Where Your Federal Income Tax Dollar Went" (found in Appendix) - Round stickers in groups of 20 to be posted on the graph - "If Paychecks Could Talk" Video (available on NPP's YouTube page) - Handouts of National Priorities Project's Budget Categories (found in Training Materials) - Computer and internet capability - Butcher paper - Markers